YieldRay/ShareMe/README.md

 $ npm start
 ```

-default settings is that if you don't specify the storage, it will use fileDB at "./server/db.json".
+default settings is that if you don't specify the storage, it will use fileDB at './server/db.json'.
-if you want to use mongoDB, you need to specify the "config.json" file.
+if you want to use mongoDB, you need to specify the 'config.json' file or set a json in environment variable 'MongoDB_CONFIG'
 example:

 ```json
 {